 If the signals seem to be coming from all over the place, then an omnidirectional antenna is the way to go.
 The great thing about an omnidirectional antenna is it’s a lot easier to place since it will pull signals from every direction.

 Now that you know whether you need a directional or omnidirectional antenna, you can narrow down the options even further by figuring out if you need an indoor or outdoor TV antenna.
 Generally speaking, if you live in an area that is close to the transmitter towers (approximately 30 miles), then an indoor antenna will do the job and may be the best TV antenna for your needs.
-Consider options like the stylish and very popular Mohu Leaf or the AmazonBasics HDTV antenna, which Amazon is currently bundling with their fantastic Amazon Fire TV streaming player.
+Consider options like the stylish and very popular Mohu Leaf (our pick for the best indoor TV antenna) or the AmazonBasics HDTV antenna, which Amazon is currently bundling with their fantastic Amazon Fire TV streaming player.
 These are two of the best TV antennas out there.

 If you live further away from broadcast towers and the indoor guys aren’t cutting it, you probably need to consider a good outdoor TV antenna which we will get into a little further down in this list.

 4. Decide if you need an amplifier for your antenna

 Antennas with “amplifiers” are often sold at a higher price tag, and you can find after market add-on amplifiers that will work with your current TV antenna.
 In theory, amplifiers are supposed to amplify the signal that the antenna receives, essentially boosting that weak signal into something watchable.

 Amplifiers don’t do anything for the signal fidelity.
 That is to say that if reception of a particular channel is spotty to begin with, an amplifier won’t prevent dropouts.
 But if you live far away from your local transmitter towers, or if you’re just having difficulty receiving channels, an amplifier might do the trick.
 Just make sure that you can get a refund if it fails to better your situation!